 Have you ever been on the highway and come across an RV on fire?
 It is surprising how many videos there are on YouTube showing just that!
 People have taken the time to share a horrific event that someone else is experiencing.
-In most cases, people get out before disaster strikes, but sometimes they don’t!
+People usually get out before disaster strikes, but sometimes they don’t!

 These types of events happen to all kinds of folks who are trying to enjoy life out on the open road.
 It could be someone like your parents who have decided to buy an RV and live in it full-time to enjoy their retirement years on the road.
 Wouldn’t you like to help them to choose an RV that would keep them safe?
 Of course!